sjcobb2022/obsidian/Software Engineering/Software Engineering - 5-10-2022.md

 Split design into a bunch of finer individual, signed-off, chunks.

-Sofware engineers write the tests a lot earlier on.
+Software engineers write the tests a lot earlier on.

 Helps ensure legitemacy of testing.